Croup

 How long does croup last?

-Symptoms typically last 3-7 days, but can persist for up to 2 weeks.
+Croup typically lasts for 3-7 days, but symptoms can persist for up to 2 weeks.

 When should I seek medical attention for croup?